01Sample auditInspect the output

 What makes it ready?

-The packet is ready when the owner has checked the claims, resolved missing facts, and accepted the final agenda.
+The packet is ready when the owner has checked the claims and resolved missing facts.
+The owner also accepts the final agenda.

 First implementation path

 Build a small prep workflow for one client-review packet.
-The first version should collect source links, produce a draft packet, flag missing facts, and require owner review before use.
+The first version should collect source links and produce a draft packet.
+It should flag missing facts and require owner review before use.

 Recommended next step